linq6/linq6.github.io/_pages/about.md

 Hello, I am a 6-th year Ph.D. candidate at economics department of Vanderbilt University.
 My research interests lie on spatial economics, urban economics, and macroeconomics.

 I am on the job market during the 2023-2024 academic year.
 Please find my CV [here](/assets/pdf/CV_academics.pdf).

+You can contact me at: qiaohairuo.lin@vanderbilt.edu.

+My name is pronunced as Ch'yow High Rwaw Leen.